 The DMRS scores patients on 30 different defenses, placing the defenses into three categories: mature defenses, neurotic defenses, and immature defenses.

 Within the three categories, seven levels of defenses are identified (2021).
 Displacement falls in the middle category neurotic defenses, level 5b (other neurotic).
-Displacement is considered a better response to discomforting emotional pushes than mechanisms listed as immature.
+In psychology, we consider displacement as a better response to discomforting emotional pushes than mechanisms listed as immature.
 However, we can develop better protective responses with maturity.

 Discharge of Negative Energy

 Valliant wrote that “unlike the other neurotic defenses, displacement permits instinctual discharge” (1998, Kindle location, 1,841).
 Displacement doesn’t suppress the instinctual impulse, it just redirects it.
-Displacement is most often associated with aggression and sexual desire.
+We often associate displacement with aggression and sexual desire.

 Describing displacement, Anna Freud wrote, “prohibited forms of gratification are exchanged for other modes of enjoyment, through a process of displacement” (1992, p.
 155).